cyrilsebastian1811/docs/docs/languages/java/threads.md

     - If multiple threads are waiting, only one thread is notified randomly.
     - The awakened thread will continue execution only after the notifying thread releases the lock.
     - `#!java notify()` does not immediately release the lock.
-    - Other threads cannot acquire the lock until the current thread finishes execution of the synchronized block/method.
+    - Other threads cannot acquire the lock until the current thread finishes execution of the synchronized block/method or enters waiting state.

 === "`#!java notifyAll()`"

     - Wakes up all threads waiting on the object's monitor.
-    - However, only one thread will acquire the lock (as only one thread can own the monitor at a time), and others will keep waiting.
+    - However, only one thread will acquire the lock (as only one thread acquires monitor lock at a time), and others will keep waiting.

 === "`#!java yield()`"